zackstout/beatles-songwriting/README.md

 - but wasn't this also true in the original Cycle????
 - _Autumn Leaves_, _I will survive_
 - And again, recall Can't buy me leave and Golden slumbers from Ch.
 3
-- _Carry that weight_: G as the pivot chord moving us from Am to C major. (same idea we've seen a few times)
+- 🎵 _Carry that weight_: G as the pivot chord moving us from Am to C major. (same idea we've seen a few times)

 #### (c) The bVI7-V7-i resolution

 - Ex: Eb7 / D7 / Gm
 - The thrill is gone, Sweet dreams (Are made of this)
-- _Besame Mucho_
+- 🎵 _Besame Mucho_
-- _I want you (she's so heavy)_
+- 🎵 _I want you (she's so heavy)_

 #### (d) The minor rock runs: bVI-bVII-i and i-bVII-bVI-V7

 - Ex: F / G / Am in key of Am
-- _The story of Bungalow Bill_, Layla, Stairway to Heaven
+- 🎵 _The story of Bungalow Bill_, Layla, Stairway to Heaven
 - Ex: Am / G / F / E7
-- _Runaway_ (Del shannon), Don't let me be misunderstood, Sultans of Swing
+- 🎵 _Runaway_ (Del shannon),
+- Also: Don't let me be misunderstood, Sultans of Swing
-- (p.
+- 🎵 (p.
 186) Also in the bassline of We can work it out

 ### Part 2: parallel major/minor switches

 - Now we'll look at cases of switching not to the relative minor, but to the parallel minor.
-- _I'll be back_
+- 🎵 _I'll be back_
 - (p.
 188) Using E to take us from Am to A, and the melody intermingles C and C#.
 Cool.
-- _Norwegian Wood_
+- 🎵 _Norwegian Wood_
 - Has a parallel minor bridge (claimed by McCartney), cf. Michelle, whose parallel minor bridge Lennon claims
 - Note how the ii-V-I takes us out of i and into I. ("so I looked around and I noticed there wasn't a chair...")
 - i-bIII-bIV-V7 seen in Michelle, starting at "I love you, I love you, I love you..."
-- _Night and day_
+- 🎵 _Night and day_
-- _The fool on the hill_: great move from D major to D minor, facilitated by ii7-V7-i.
+- 🎵 _The fool on the hill_: great move from D major to D minor, facilitated by ii7-V7-i.
 - (p.
 192) Table of examples from Beatles songs
-- _Come together_: mostly in Dm, but we emphasize the Bm chord in a way that feels like brief move to D major.
+- 🎵 _Come together_: mostly in Dm, but we emphasize the Bm chord in a way that feels like brief move to D major.
 - Nice fall from Bm to A to G, back to A.

----

-(Woof: next 4 chapters, 7-10, take as many pages as 1-6.)

 ---